wighawag-experimental/jolly-roger-v1/README.md

 # Jolly Roger

-This is a template to build a decentralised applicaiton using ethereum, hardhat, svelte and thegraph
+This is a template to build a decentralised applicaiton using ethereum, hardhat and svelte

 to make an app out of it, execute the following